dciccale/placeholder-enhanced/README.md

 $('input[placeholder], textarea[placeholder]').placeholderEnhanced('destroy');
 ```

-It will automatically clean all what the plugin first created and only for the selected elements.
+It will automatically clean all what the plugin first created as if it was never initialized, only for the selected elements.

 ## CSS